sami-bg/5head-gg/README.md

 **Note:** You must push a revised idea to Github.

+# REVISED IDEA

+# Online Game Winrate Prediction:

+Online games are being changed all the time, with the changes being released to the public before they actually are applied to the game.
+This means that for any given patch, there is a period in which people speculate about how the changes will affect how the game is played, and which strategies will be most effective.
+Since these games are complex systems, most changes impact the meta (most effective technique available) in non-obvious ways.
+People often have wildly different opinions based on their understanding of a game.
+We propose a web application to allow users to place value on their predictions, gaining rewards for making accurate predictions.
+There are many games which this could be applied to, including names like Overwatch, League of Legends, Dota 2, and Hearthstone.
+In the last decade, esports analysis has become a real career.
+Through this interface,  esports analysts and casual gamers alike, could prove their understanding of the game as a whole to the public, lending credibility to their analysis.

+## Requirements
+* Web scraping for patch notes, and conversion of patch notes into quantifiable attributes
+* An algorithm that places weights on differents aspects of the patch notes to normalize how impactful different types of buffs are.
+* Backend to store user profiles, Patch data, trends, etc
+* Use of company APIs to collect game state data
+* Front end development to display Users, interface, games, change categories, etc.

+## Features
+* Users can create an account and accrue reputation on their profile page
+* Correctly predicting the variation that a change will cause in game state awards reputation, while incorrectly predicting it causes loss of reputation
+* Different interfaces and profiles for League of Legends and Rainbow Six Siege
+* Analytics data trends and graphs for each prediction category

+## Challenges
+* Frontend will require significant development to convey information clearly
+* Developing a fair weighting algorithm may require extensive user testing/feedback which is difficult to collect.
+* Making the code extensible to easily be able to build on the framework in the future.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_